ryantuck/ryantuck/cv.md

 curl -L ryantuck.io/resume.json | jq
 ```

+### 2024 to present - AngelList

+My latest role is doing backend engineering at AngelList.

-### 2022 to present - Horizon3.ai
+### 2022 to 2024 - Horizon3.ai

-My latest role has been managing the backend team at this series-C cybersecurity startup.
-GraphQL, Neo4j, etc.
+I worked as a senior engineer and then engineering manager for the backend team at this series-C cybersecurity startup.
+Python, GraphQL, Neo4j, etc.

 ### 2020 to 2022 - Songspace